operasoftware/devopera/src/tv/_posts/2016-06-09-tv-snap-mrss-requirements.md

 ## Introduction {#introduction}

-Opera TV Snap is an industry-first, end-to-end solution that allows content publishers to create and submit a Smart TV app into the Opera TV Store quickly and easily, for free.
-See [opera.com/tvsnap](http://www.opera.com/tvsnap/) for more details.
+Opera TV Snap is an industry-first, end-to-end solution that allows content publishers to create and submit a Smart TV app to the Opera TV Store quickly and easily, for free.
+See the [Opera TV Snap page](http://www.opera.com/tvsnap/) for more details.

 ### Basics {#basics}

-Specification you should be aware before preparing video feed for TV Snap Template:
+Specifications you should be aware of before preparing a video feed for the TV Snap Template:

 - [RSS specification](http://rssboard.org/rss-specification/).
 - [MRSS specification](http://rssboard.org/media-rss/).
 - [RSS feed validator](http://rssboard.org/rss-validator/).
 - [RFC822](http://rssboard.org/rss-validator/) for date and time.
 - [HTML5 Audio and Video Support in Opera TV Store Applications](https://dev.opera.com/tv/html5-audio-video-in-opera-tv-store-apps/)
 - 16:9 thumbnail ratio is a must.
 256 × 144 px is minimal and recommended for the best user experience.
-If image will be greater it will be scaled to 256 px.
+If the image is greater, it will be scaled down to 256 px.

 ## Opera MRSS {#mrss}